ekstrand/ESP8266wifi/README.md

 A simple ESP8266 Arduino library with built in re-connect functionality.
 * The ESP8266 is a dirtcheap wifimodule.
 I got mine for about 2.50 US including shipping at Aliexpress.
 Read about it here: https://nurdspace.nl/ESP8266
 * An AT command reference can be found here: https://github.com/espressif/esp8266_at/wiki/AT_Description
-* Contact if you have ideas, found a bug or just want to buy a beer at jonas[AT]inspirativ[DOT]se
+* Contact me if you have ideas for changes or new features, found a bug or just want to buy a beer at jonas[AT]inspirativ[DOT]se

 ## Memory footprint and more
 * Tested on an Arduino Nano v3 ATMega 328, Arduino IDE 1.60, ESP8266 module with firmware version 0.9.2.4